 Even just walking around the cobbled alleys of this quaint district is worth it.
 A former working-class neighborhood now gentrified and a favorite hang-out place for tourists and locals alike both day and night, there are many things to do in Trastevere.

-Duck into the Ancient Santa Maria in Trastevere Basilica
+Duck into the ancient Santa Maria in Trastevere Basilica

-One of the landmarks to visit in this neighborhood is the basilica of Santa Maria in Trastevere.
+One of the landmarks to visit in this neighborhood is the Basilica of Santa Maria in Trastevere.
 Dominating the view of its namesake piazza, this important Catholic church was probably the first official Christian worship place built in Rome.
 For sure the first one that was officially devoted to the Virgin Mary.

 Renovated a few times in the centuries, it displays wonderful mosaics both inside and on the facade by Pietro Cavallini from the 13th century.

-Villa Farnesina and Raphael’s frescoes
+Visit Villa Farnesina and Raphael’s frescoes

 If you are into art, don’t miss Villa Farnesina in Trastevere during your 4 days in Rome.
 Beautiful Renaissance building commissioned in Agostino Chigi in the 16th century, today is used by the Accademia Nazionale dei Lincei for their official ceremonies.
 At the end of the 16th century, it was bought by Cardinal Alessandro Farnese, after whom it was later named.